Today, January 27, is Family Literacy Day!

 It’s never too late for anyone to improve their skill level in reading or writing.
 But it’s best if such a process starts early, hence the importance of early literacy!

-Sprig Language was created to help early learners achieve the fundamental milestones of literacy, beginning with oral language and leading to foundational reading and writing behaviours.
+Sprig Language was created to help early learners achieve the fundamental milestones of literacy, beginning with oral language and leading to foundational reading and writing skills.
+Sprig Reading helps teachers track, assess and monitor the foundational reading skills throughout the school year.

-What sets Sprig Language apart from any other early literacy program is that it supports learning both inside the classroom, and at homes with families.
+What sets Sprig Learning resources apart from any other early literacy resources is that they support learning both inside the classroom and at homes with families.

-It is ideally suited for early learning, as it naturally takes into account a child’s learning process, and their daily interactions with everyone in the home and community.
+They are ideally suited for early learning, taking into account a young child’s learning process, and their daily interactions with everyone in the home and community.

 Indeed, in a child’s developmental years, the mind is like a sponge.
 Young learners absorb every bit of information, whether they interact with their: